When you think of returning to school do you have thoughts running through your mind that are similar to these?

 YES, nontraditional students qualify for financial aid based on their family resources.
 Visit the Financial Aid Office website where you can get an idea of what your education expenses might look like, and fill out a Financial Aid Estimator at www.uwec.edu/finaid/budget-worksheet/.
 Complete the Free Application for Federal Student Aid (FAFSA) even before you have been admitted to the university at www.fafsa.ed.gov.

 3. I'm a military veteran.
 What kinds of military education benefits are available for me?
 BACK TO FAQ's

-When you apply for admission the Admissions Office will evaluate all your transcripts (you request to have them sent) and determine which of your previous college coursework will transfer and count toward your degree.
+After you apply for admission, Admissions Office staff evaluates all your transcripts (you request to have them sent here) and will determine which of your previous college coursework transfer in and count toward your degree at UW-Eau Claire.

 5. I have to work full-time.
 Can I earn a degree at UW-Eau Claire on a part-time basis?
 BACK TO FAQ's